The Creative Tug-of-War: Balancing Innovation and Execution in Product Teams

 • Can struggle with execution and narrowing down options

-While this is essential for sparking creativity, it can also lead to challenges.
+But left unchecked, they can paralyze teams with too many possibilities.
+The generator’s strength—ideation—needs the friction of structure to become useful.
 Without structure, teams risk never landing on a final decision or failing to execute ideas effectively.

 Read: What to do with your great ideas